MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/sync-users-multi-tenant-orgs.md

 The profile picture is always available regardless of sync settings and is retrieved from the user's home tenant.

-For the most consistent people card experience, keep in mind the following:
+For the most consistent profile card experience, keep in mind the following:

 - Don't change property values as they're synced, or users will see different values in different tenants.
 - [LinkedIn account connections](/entra/identity/users/linkedin-integration) configurations may vary across tenants.